ewdurbin/clandestined-python/README.md

 clandestined is a library for rendezvous hashing which has the goal of simple clients and ease of use.

-Currently targetting for support:
+Currently Supported Interpreters:
-  - Python 2.5 through Python 3.4
+  - Python 2.5 through Python 3.5
+  - PyPy and PyPy3

 [![Build Status](https://travis-ci.org/ewdurbin/clandestined-python.svg?branch=master)](https://travis-ci.org/ewdurbin/clandestined-python)